How to Mount a Dartboard on Drywall (No Damage Methods)

 Downside: uses floor space, must be stable

-Option B: Screw into a stud (minimal damage, strongest)
+Option B involves screwing into a stud (minimal damage, strongest)

 Best for: anyone who can make 1–2 small holes